-Overall disaster recovery planning is based on a Post Disaster Needs Assessment process as described in Section XVI.
-Overall recovery planning will be coordinated by the Ministry of Economic Development and Trade, with sector-specific plans developed by the lead and support organizations set out in Annex B.
+Overall disaster recovery planning is base on a Post Disaster Needs Assessment process as described in Section XIV. overall recovery planning will be coordinated by the Ministry of Economic Development and Trade, with sector-specific plans developed by the lead and support organizations set out in Annex B.